 Runners should continue racing past both sets of mats at the finish line.
 Once they have crossed the mats, runners should continue to move through the finish chute as quickly as possible.
 Runners need not maintain their order of finish in the chute.
-Water and trainers will be available at the end of the finish area.
+Water and athletic trainers will be available at the end of the finish area, as well as EMS personel with an ambulance.
 Coaches and fans can wait for runners outside of the finish.
+The bib chips are disposable, so nothing needs to be returned after the race.